spear-lab/HPDN-Assignments/DOCKER.md

 ## Quick Start

-The recommended way to use the environment is via:
+The recommended way to use the environment is via the script located at:

 ```
-./docker/run_docker.sh
+./environment/docker/run_docker.sh
 ```

 Make it executable once: